Improving Your Writing: Steps To Become A Better Writer

 A major reason why I created r3ciprocity.com was to mimic the writing feedback that they gave me.
 I also wanted it even easier to get peer feedback to develop my own writing skills.
 Improving your writing through peer feedback should not be as hard as it is right now.
 I thought it was quite bananas that while I had the luxury of good friends, mentors, and parents to get feedback on my writing, there is likely many other people around the world that do not.

-Since I am a professor of strategy, innovation, entrepreneurship, with backgrounds in software and engineering, I thought this was a problem that I could tackle in my spare time.
+Since I am a Professor of Strategy, Innovation, and Entrepreneurship, with backgrounds in software and engineering, I thought this was a problem that I could tackle in my spare time.
 Slowly building a sharing economy proofreading platform that helped others get feedback, and match people that liked to provide feedback to others, sounded like a fun and glorious opportunity.
 (That being said, I truly underestimated the difficultly to create this proofreading software.)

 Watch How Others Write To Improve Your Writing.